Axway/unified-catalog-integrations/azure/README.md

 * Provide values for all required Variables:
   * `axwayClientId`: The `clientId` from Axway Service Account.
 Please refer to _Step 1: Create Amplify Central Service Account_.
   * `axwayClientSecret`: The `clientSecret` from Axway Service Account.
 Please refer to _Step 1: Create Amplify Central Service Account_.
-  * `axwayTenantId`: The organization id of your AMPLIFY account.
+  * `axwayTenantId`: The organization id of your Amplify account.
   * `azureTenantId`: The tenant id of your Azure account.
   * `azureClientId`: The `appId`from the Azure service principal.
   * `azureClientSecret`: The `password` from the Azure service principal.